-Section 3.2.2.1 of this Report mentioned the importance of DPTI exercising over the project development rigorous cost management arrangements supported by reporting of timely, complete and relevant costing information.
-It was indicated that this imperative takes on additional importance as the project progresses to completion and financial close out.
+Section 3.2.2 of this Report mentioned the importance of DPTI exercising rigorous cost management arrangements supported by reporting of timely, complete and relevant costing information for the life cycle of the project.

-The external cost consultant engaged by DPTI prepares a monthly financial statement report which is presented to the PCG.
+The external cost consultant engaged by DPTI prepares a monthly financial statement report for presentation to the PCG.
 The financial statement report is the primary tool used by DPTI and the PCG to manage, monitor and report on project expenditure against the \$535 million limit specified by the Act.